thpongue/autocursive_website/docs/artifacts.md

 - [x] domain name: autocursive.com
-- [] put up a website with analytics and CTA
+- [] website on Google Cloud Platform with analytics and CTA
-	- [] CTA to indicate interest
-	- [] google stats to feedback to me